-Prepared for the National Institute of Justice under Grant No. 83-NI-AX-007.
-Points of view or opinions stated are those of the authors and do not necessarily represent official position or policies of the U.S. Department of Justice.
+This document has been reproduced exactly as received from the person or organization originating it.
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.